 My experience as a Rangel Fellow was a dream.
 Seriously.
 I was awarded the 2017 Charles B. Rangel International Affairs Graduate Fellowship a week after the 2016 presidential election.
 I interviewed at the State Department on a Thursday.
 Right when I was about to log out of my work computer on Friday of that same week, I received an email saying I got the fellowship.
 I screamed and my whole office knew it.
 My life changed forever again.

-Becoming a Rangel was amazing because, for the first time in my life, I felt like I had a sense of direction.
-Prior to the Rangel Fellowship, I was always uncertain about my life’s direction.
+Becoming a Rangel Fellow was amazing because, for the first time in my life, I felt like I had a sense of direction.
+Prior to becoming a Rangel Fellow, I was always uncertain about my life’s direction.
 I knew I wanted to go to graduate school and eventually one day work for the government and travel the world, but I didn’t know how I was going to do that or what that would even look like.

 With the fellowship, I knew that the next seven years of my life were planned.
 As a fellow, you complete two years of graduate school and then serve in the Foreign Service for at least five years.
 If you successfully complete your contract, you have the option of becoming tenured.